Being Cabin Crew | The Ugly Truth Part 4

 elderly man with cuts and bruises to his head and around his eye

-By the time he came home he had really aged.
-He’d lost his confidence and still enjoyed walking but wouldn’t go out alone.
-He also needed much more help with everyday tasks and that was all down to me.
+By the time he returned home, he had really aged.
+Although he still enjoyed walking, he’d lost his confidence, so was too nervous to go out alone.
+He also needed far more help with everyday tasks, and that was all down to me.
+Having CLL and also glaucoma meant there were plenty of hospital appointments.

 elderly gentleman smiling

-Life was tough but in the previous months whilst away on a trip I had met someone and was in a new relationship.
-He was also cabin crew for the same airline.
-Some months later he moved in.
-Having some emotional support helped enormously but I was beginning to struggle with my mental health.
+Life was tough, but in the previous months, while away on a trip, I had met someone and was in a new relationship.
+He was also cabin crew with the company.

-Although we spoke about residential care my dad hated the idea.
-Living in the house meant he still had his independence to a degree.
-Our relationship had improved and my partner and I often took my dad for days out.
-His two loves were football and horse racing.
+Having someone else at home helped enormously, but I was really beginning to struggle with my mental health.
+Although we spoke about residential care, my dad hated the idea.
+Living in the house meant he still had his independence.
+Our relationship had improved and the three of us often went for days out.
+My dad was mad about football and horse racing.

 a young and elderly man standing together on the grass with other people behind them